-Committee Membership Responsibilities Athora Bermuda Operations Committee ("ABOC") CEO CFRO Chief Actuary General Counsel Chief Reinsurance Marketing Actuary ABOC provides senior management oversight of the operations of the business.
-ABOC meets monthly and as needed.
-Risk Committee ("ARC") CEO CFRO General Counsel Group Enterprise Risk Management Director Oversees the development of risk strategy for ARE and integration with the Athora Group strategy.
-Exercises oversight and provides advice to all key functions within the Company to ensure alignment with the Company's risk strategy and embedding of the risk management system in day to day operations.
+Committee Membership Responsibilities Athora Reinsurance Operations Committee ("AROC") 4 CEOCFOGeneral CounselBusiness Operations Manager AROC provides senior management oversight of the operations of the business.
+AROC meets monthly and as needed.
+Risk Committee ("ARC") CEO Head of Risk General Counsel Group Enterprise Risk Management Director Oversees the development of risk strategy for ARE and integration with the Athora Group strategy.
+Exercises oversight and provides advice to all key functions within the Company to ensure alignment with the Company's risk strategy and embedding of the risk management system in day-to-day operations.
 ARC meets quarterly and as needed.
-Effective 22 April 2022, the Head of Risk replaced the CFRO as a member of the ARC.
-Capital and Investment Management Committee ("CIC") CEO CFRO Chief Actuary Athora Group Senior Director, Reinsurance, Capital and Balance Sheet Management Reviews and monitors ARE's capital requirements and capital management, and optimises ARE's balance sheet regarding capital and cash generation within the limits of solvency, liquidity, rating agency capital and ARE's risk appetite.
+Effective 22 April 2022, the Head of Risk replaced the CFO as a member of the ARC.
+Capital and Investment Management Committee ("CIC") CFO CEO Chief Pricing Officer Head of Actuarial Athora Group Senior Director, Financial Planning and Analysis Reviews and monitors ARE's capital requirements and capital management, and optimises ARE's balance sheet regarding capital and cash generation within the limits of solvency, liquidity, rating agency capital and ARE's risk appetite.
 CIC provides strategy and direction regarding the investment activity of ARE and makes recommendations to the ARE Board on such matters.
 CIC meets quarterly and as needed.

-Transactions Committee CEO CFRO Chief Actuary Chief Reinsurance Marketing Actuary Senior Pricing Actuary Conducts a robust appraisal of all reinsurance, retrocession and funding agreement transactions prior to issuing offers of terms for a transaction proportionate its risk and scale. --------------------------- --- --
+Athora Transactions Committee CEO Chief Pricing Officer CFO Chief Reinsurance Marketing Actuary Director, Actuarial Conducts a robust appraisal of all reinsurance, retrocession and funding agreement transactions prior to issuing offers of terms for a transaction proportionate its risk and scale.